Search: 67 results

 Verse ConceptsFameProvinces

-Then said Esther, If it please the king, let it be granted to the Jews who are in Shushan to do tomorrow also according unto this day's decree, and let Haman's ten sons be hanged upon the gallows.
+And Esther said, If it please the king, let it be granted to the Jews that are in Shushan to do to-morrow also according to this day's decree, and let Haman's ten sons be hanged upon the gallows.

 Verse ConceptsTen PeopleMan's Action TomorrowPeople Hung To Death